johandahlberg/PiperWorkshop/tutorial.md

 You should now see that the DrmaaJobRunner submits jobs.
 Use the `squeue` command to see the job queue.
 (You might have to add a `sleep 10` to you commandlines to actually catch them in the Slurm queue, since the example files are so small these jobs will run very fast).

 Please note that depending on your specific compute environment adding the `-jobRunner` argument might not be enough.
 Since the cluster environment might require additional information about the job such as project number to bill hours to etc. Using the `-jobNative` flag can be useful in such circumstances to to feed additional arguments to the cluster environment.
-Piper provides a number of utility classes to to this on then specific setup of the Uppmax Slurm cluster, and that might work in other environments as well.
+Piper provides a number of utility classes to do this on the specific setup of the Uppmax Slurm cluster, and that might work in other environments as well.

 Part 4: Additional cool things (if time allows)
 -----------------------------------------------

 **Running on multiple files**<br/>
 In the example above we have so far only processed one file - in real life that's seldom the case.
-One way to allow multiple input files of the same type is to use import:
+One way to allow multiple input files of the same type is to import:

     import org.broadinstitute.sting.queue.util.QScriptUtils